 If you’re looking to get a new TV, you might want to consider upgrading to a smarter one.
 With a smart TV, you will instantly get access to thousands of paid and free movies, TV shows, and more.
 Some smart TVs even allow you to use voice commands to pause the movie you’re watching, find a new show, or even turn off your smart light bulbs.
-Here is our list of the best 4K smart TVs, including budget and high-end models for gaming, streaming movies and TV shows, and more.
+Here is our list of the best 4K smart TVs, including budget and high-end models for gaming, streaming movies, and more.

 If you’re having trouble picking the right smart TV, make sure to check out our quiz below.
 By answering a few simple questions, you can find the perfect smart TV for you and your home theater.
-You can take the quiz by clicking the big blue button below:
+You can take the quiz by clicking the big green button below:

-The new TCL Class 5 Series is one of the best budget smart TVs because it comes with the easy-to-use Roku streaming service built-in.
+The new TCL Class 5 Series is one of the best budget smart TVs because it comes with the easy-to-use Roku interface built-in.
 Plus, it works with Alexa and the Google Assistant, but you’ll have to manually connect it to your smart assistant before you can use voice commands to control your TV.

 This budget smart TV offers excellent picture quality for its price.
 It supports Dolby Vision HDR (high dynamic range), which analyzes each frame to enhance the details in the shadows and highlights.
 Plus, it also has a full-array local dimming feature, which divides the screen into 48 different “zones.”
 Then it can dim the dark parts of the screen without affecting the bright areas.
 This makes the contrast look great for watching movies, especially in the dark.